 However, Robin climbs up a building and activates his contact beacon, letting Talon know that he’s become very interested in joining him.

 We cut to sometime later where Bruce is out on the highway.
 It turns out that he’s going to have a dinner date with Samantha and is running late.

 Just then, a group of cars show up to box Bruce in and suddenly start to side-swipe him.
-Upon looking into one of the opposing vehicle, he sees that they’re wearing creepy masks.
-He manages to nudge out of the rolling road block as a chase pursues.
+Upon looking into one of the opposing vehicles, he sees that they’re wearing creepy masks.
+He manages to nudge out of the rolling road block as a chase ensues.
 He manages to get one of the pursuing cars smashed off the road before speeding off down the highway.

 However, road construction has slowed traffic down to a standstill.
 With no other choice, Bruce is forced to drive back towards his pursuers.
-He manages to dodge the first two cars, but end up crashing into the third vehicle as he ends up smashing and rolling along the highway before coming to a complete stop.
+He manages to dodge the first two cars, but ends up crashing into the third vehicle as he smashes and rolls along the highway before coming to a complete stop.
 Battered, bruised and worn out, Bruce is then pulled out of his mangled car, injected with a sedative and then gets a black bag put over his head.

 Upon regaining consciousness, Bruce finds himself in the main chamber of a certain group.
 As told by the Grandmaster (voiced by Robin Atkin Downes), the Court of Owls are indeed true.
 In fact, they were once the most prominent and powerful of secret societies in all of Gotham City.
 However, they were ultimately forced into hiding due to a sect within their own ranks.
 They were able to bide their time until they were ready to ultimately take complete control over the city.
 They even offer Bruce the chance to join their grand plan.